Archaeology Digs in the United Kingdom and Ireland

 Saveock (Cornwall, England)

-April-August, 2012.
+June-August, 2014.
 Saveock Water Archaeology.
 In fine Time Team tradition during the last week we excavated a Neolithic Leaf arrowhead and a number of fire cracked stones indicating a cooking area.
 Both these items are a first at Saveock.
 We have had the diggers and dumpers in this Autumn and moved the spoil from next to the area we found the arrowhead and fire stones and are going to be digging that in our 2012 season.
 So maybe we are going to be excavating a feasting area next to the Neolithic ritual pool in trench A1.
 The arrowhead could have been embedded in some meat being cooked by the firestones.
 This is just an idea, it will probably be something completely different!
 This is the joy of digging here it is never predictable.

 Silchester Insula IX Roman Town Life (England)

-Spike Island Prison (Ireland)
+Spike Island (Ireland)